-6. Inventory
+6. Inventory and Prepaid Items

 The Town's inventory of expendable supplies is not considered material, and is therefore not recorded.
+Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items in both government-wide and fund financial statements and expensed as items are used.